eorus/alperorus/content/en/posts/hugo-mastodon-comments-email.md

 Today I'm going to talk about how I added **"reply by email"** and **"mastodon comments"** to my Hugo site.

-Chances are, if you scroll to the end of the post, you'll see a "reply by email" section and a "toot" link to comment on the mastodon.
+If you scroll to the end of the post, you'll see a "reply by email" section and a "toot" link to comment on the mastodon.

 ## Adding Mastodon Comments